 The Company is a limited liability company domiciled and incorporated in Singapore.
 Its immediate holding company is Mitsui Sumitomo Insurance Co., Ltd, incorporated in Japan.
-Prior to 28 February 2020, its immediate holding company is MSIG Holdings (Asia) Pte.
-Ltd., incorporated in Singapore.
 The Company's ultimate holding company is MS&AD Insurance Group Holding, Inc, incorporated in Japan.
 The address of the Company's registered office is: